M1XZG/discord-bot-for-fun/README.md

     "Increasing these values will result in longer responses, but may also increase your OpenAI API usage and costs.", "Only the user with ADMIN_USER_ID can change these values using the bot's admin commands.", "Be cautious: very high values can quickly consume your OpenAI quota or incur unexpected charges.", "The 'tokenuse' option enables token usage debugging.
-If set to true, the bot will report token usage after each ChatGPT-based command."
+If set to true, the bot will report token usage after each ChatGPT-based command.", "The 'chat_thread_retention_days' option controls how many days chat threads and their memory are kept before automatic cleanup.
+Only the user with ADMIN_USER_ID can change this value."
   ],
   "max_tokens": {
     "feelgood": 80,